 Baseball is one of the most beloved American sports and is followed by millions of fans all around the world.
 Whether it is watching televised games, being at the stadium, trading baseball cards, or getting down to the diamond yourself, there are plenty of ways to engage with the sport.
 With a huge following comes a great selection of baseball movies that capture the magic of the game.

-Here we will outline some of the best baseball movies that you can stream and where they are currently available (as of January 2023).
+Here we will outline some of the best baseball movies that you can stream and where they are currently available.

 The star-studded cast features Geena Davis, Garry Marshall, and Tom Hanks with cameo appearances from Madonna and Rosie O’Donnell.
 Tom Hanks also shouts his famous line, “there’s no crying in baseball!” if you want to see the hilarious, quotable scene.

-Check out: 12 Best Sports Movies Of All-Time
+Check out: The Best Sports Movies Of All-Time

 Moneyball is a fascinating film that is about mathematics and statistics as much as it’s about baseball.
 Based on a true story, this movie follows the manager of the Oakland Athletics who is struggling with reinventing the team on a very tight budget.
 This manager, Billy Beane, is portrayed by Brad Pitt who teams up with an Ivy League graduate Peter Brand (Jonah Hill) to take a different approach to the game.
 Together, they recruit players that have huge potential and who have otherwise been written off by bigger teams, based on statistical analysis.